CFeregrino/scWGCNA/README.md

 ### Modules of co-expression

--   We can now see which modules where detected by WGCNA after the iterations
+-   We can now see which modules were detected by WGCNA after the iterations
 -   Very important, we can see what is the **average expression** of each module per cell, or pseudocell.